-Mamie Geneva Eisenhower (née Doud; November 14, 1896 – November 1, 1979) was the wife of President Dwight D. Eisenhower and thereby First Lady of the United States from 1953 to 1961.
-Mamie married Dwight Eisenhower at age 19 in 1916.
+Mary Geneva "Mamie" Eisenhower (née Doud; November 14, 1896 – November 1, 1979) was the first lady of the United States from 1953 to 1961 as the wife of President Dwight D. Eisenhower.
+Mamie married Dwight Eisenhower at age 19 on July 1, 1916.
 The young couple moved frequently between military quarters in many postings, from Panama to the Philippines.
-As First Lady, she entertained a wide range of foreign dignitaries, who reacted well to her confident style and clothing choices.
-Mamie Eisenhower spent her retirement and widowhood at the family farm in Gettysburg, Pennsylvania.DbPedia
+As First Lady, she entertained a wide range of foreign dignitaries.
+She was noted for her confident style and clothing choices.
+Mamie and Dwight Eisenhower were married for 52 years until his death in March 1969.
+She spent her retirement and widowhood at the family farm in Gettysburg, Pennsylvania.DbPedia

 Commemorated on 1 plaque